rikiji/zmbs.net/_posts/2016-07-31-gifts-and-nail.markdown

 1 Peer Through Depths
 1 Emrakul, The Promised End
 ```

-The game plan consists in ramping turns 1-3 while digging for the missing pieces of the combo.
-Ideally a turn 4 [Gifts](card:Gifts Ungiven) allows to setup a turn 4 Tooth and Nail.
-The creature pack used to win the game consist in [Emrakul](card:Emrakul, the Aeons Torn) and [Xenagos](card:Xenagos, God of Revels), that should be a very hard combination to disrupt, being one not targetable by spells and the other one an indestructible enchantment.
-A hasted flying 30/30 with annihilator 6 usually guarantees and immediate win.
-Additonally Modern meta is not exactly counter heavy now, and there are several cards included that let you cast a Tooth and Nail card more than once grabbing it back from the graveyard.

 Any of the following combinations allows you to cast Tooth and Nail: